Note: We strongly urge you to purchase one of the following books by Ruth Beechick, before attempting to use our spelling suggestions:

-We strongly recommend that 7th and 8th grade students learn Latin, as well as an additional, modern foreign language (or two) in high school.
+We strongly recommend that 7th and 8th grade students learn Latin and Greek roots, prefixes, and suffixes.
+They should also study an additional, modern foreign language (or two) in high school.
 Not only will this help your child’s spelling; it will also favorably impact his understanding of English grammar and composition.
-We recommend using The LATIN Road to English Grammar (http://www.thelatinroad.com/).
-Also, Sonlight curriculum has written a helpful article on why studying Latin is important, at http://www.sonlight.com/whylatin.html.
+The Rummy Roots game is a fun way to study vocabulary roots.

 Scheduling Hints & Teaching Tips

 For Level A, simply follow the suggested teaching schedule on page 1.
 Many moms find it helpful to print page 1, as well as the Spelling Rules on pages 2-3, placing these pages on a clipboard for easy reference.

 When teaching Rules 1, 2, 4, 9, and 11 (rules with fun poems to learn), you may wish to post the teaching poems in a prominent spot on your wall.
 (We write ours on colored paper, allow the children to illustrate them, then laminate them for durability.)

 While your student is in Level A and happens to misspell a word while writing, if at all possible, pencil that word in by a spelling rule that applies.
 If no rules apply, add the word to the lists in Level B (by sound).